Elim Pentecostal Church: History

-George Jeffreys (1889–1962), a Welshman, with a Welsh Congregational church background.
+George Jeffreys (1889–1962) was a Welshman with a Welsh Congregational church background.
 He was converted at the age of 15 in the Welsh Revival of 1904, after which he and his brother, Stephen, became involved in preaching and evangelism, and were considered revivalists.
-Alexander A. Boddy, Vicar of All Saints, Monkwearmouth, Sunderland invited him to preach at his annual Whitsuntide International Pentecostal Convention in Sunderland in May 1913.
+Alexander A. Boddy, Vicar of All Saints, Monkwearmouth, Sunderland, invited him to preach at his annual Whitsuntide International Pentecostal Convention in Sunderland in May 1913.
 His preaching came to the notice of William Gillespie who had been involved in the formative work of pentecostalism in Ireland.
 He invited Jeffreys to join him in Ireland just after Christmas that year and they made the decision that Jeffreys should hold an evangelistic campaign in Monaghan.
 However the Monaghan mission was not to open until the summer of 1915, as permission to use the Methodist hall for a Pentecostal assembly was denied.
 Jeffreys returned to Wales, and also campaigned in England, before returning to Ireland, where he ran a successful campaign for a Pentecostal congregation at Dover Street in Belfast at Christmas in 1914.
 It was thus in January 1915, when Jeffreys met with seven others, that they came to a resolution that Jeffreys should begin a permanent evangelistic work in Ireland, preaching the full gospel on Pentecostal lines.
 This work began from a marquee in Monaghan that summer.
 Jeffreys continued to campaign in England and across Ireland, but the first premises were leased for a church congregation in an old laundry in Hunter Street, Belfast, and this was opened in August 1915.
 Jeffreys became pastor Jeffreys, and the principal of the movement.
 The new church was called Elim Christ Church, the first Elim church.

 The church was brought together, first as the Elim Evangelistic Band, but this was changed to Elim Foursquare Gospel Alliance when the Deed Poll was registered in April 1934.
 The name 'Elim' was taken from the account in the Book of Exodus, chapter 15, verse 27, where the Israelites, leaving the bondage of Egypt under the leadership of Moses, found an oasis called Elim: "Then they came to Elim, where there were twelve wells of water and seventy palm trees; so they camped there by the waters."
 This represented a place of refreshing, and it was thought appropriate for a revival movement at that time.